lebrice/pop-based-training/README.md

 # (WIP) Simple Implementation of [Population-Based Training for Loss Function Optimization](https://arxiv.org/abs/2002.04225)

 This paper describes an approach to train the model and optimize the hyperparameters at the same time using an evolutionary algorithm.
-It is heavily based on the [Population Based Training paper](https://arxiv.org/abs/1711.09846), with an added parameterization of the loss function (which I have not yet implemented).
+It is heavily based on the [Population Based Training paper](https://arxiv.org/abs/1711.09846), with an added parameterization the loss function (which I have not yet implemented) using a TaylorGLO parametrization, in order to also meta-learn/optimize the loss function.

+__This implementation is framework-agnostic.__ Feel free to use Pytorch, Tensorflow, or whatever else you like to use inside your custom evaluation function.

 ## Usage
 Check out the [dummy example file](dummy_example.py) file for an explanation.
 Basically, you should implement your own hyperparameter class, and have it subclass the `HyperParameters`.
 This way, the attributes of that class will become dynamic and have their values changed during training.